Bankruptcy Attorneys · Texas

 - FHA Handbook 4000.1 and VA Lender Handbook guidelines— the actual rules that govern lending during and after Chapter 13.
 We know what the agencies require and we don’t misrepresent eligibility to your clients.

-The Four Texas Bankruptcy Districts
+Working Across All Four Texas Districts

 How We Support Your Practice